dhpup/argo101/README.md

 * Source Path: In the dropdown select nginx/env/stage
 * Destination: https://kubernetes.default.svc
 * Namespace: default

-### 3. Sync the application.
-* In the Argo CD UI click into your application.
-Then click the Sync button on the top bar.
+* Click "Sync" in the Argo CD UI to deploy your application.

-### 4. In our CI steps, we're going to update the image version.
+### 4. Deploy a new artifact version.
 * Click into the GitHub Actions YAML file here: [GitHub Actions CI Steps](.github/workflows/gha.yml)
 * Adjust the env version to 1.21.622
-* Commit changes on GitHub.
-* Once the GitHub Actions build completes, you can verify the changes were made to your staging environment YAML here: [Staging Environment Kustomization](nginx/env/stage/kustomization.yaml)
-* Sync the changes in the Argo UI.
+* Commit the changes to GitHub
+* Argo CD will detect this drift.
+* Sync to deploy this new version.

 ### 5. Troubleshooting the deployment.
 * Once you sync the new artifact, you will notice your application is in an unhealthy state.